 The derivation of the SRAC price for QF contracts is posted monthly on an SDG&E website: http://www2.sdge.com/SRAC/.

-The CP Kelco contract, however, is not considered a CTC contract.
+The CP Kelco contract, however, is not considered a CTC contract for cost allocation purposes.

 Thus, unlike other CTC contracts, 100% of CP Kelco contract costs are included in ERRA.